ceramic-sf/quick-boi-source/bolq.md

 It seems unlikely that you could have consciousness without being able to create explanations about how things work.
 They seem to go together, at least in humans.
 Hence they likely are going to happen together in computers.
 ```

 Humans have consciousness and the [capacity to create explanatory knowledge](#people-are-entities-that-create-explanatory-knowledge).
 No other entity has either of these things, and while we [do not understand consciousness](#to-code-is-to-comprehend), it is reasonable that they are connected.
-If connected, coding an AGI would make it conscious, rather than there being [categroy between AI and AGI](#ai-is-categorically-different-to-agi) where programs could have consciousness but not be able to create explanatory knowledge.
+If connected, coding an AGI would make it conscious, rather than there being [category between AI and AGI](#ai-is-categorically-different-to-agi) where programs could have consciousness but not be able to create explanatory knowledge.

-*The jump to unversality for a universal explainer constructor appears to be associated with consciousness.*
+*The jump to universality for a universal explainer constructor appears to be associated with consciousness.*

 ### A sense of free will may be free will